CRollins6020/CRollins6020/User-Guides/Entra MFA Admin Guide.md

 3. Click **Multi-factor authentication** from the top menu
 4. Use the available options to enable, disable, or enforce MFA for the selected users

-*Note: This legacy MFA portal is being phased out in favor of Conditional Access policies.*
+> **Note:** This legacy MFA portal is being phased out in favor of Conditional Access policies.

+---

 ## Reporting and Monitoring